 Grants are offered on federal, state, and local levels.
 The larger the geographic area, the more competition you’ll have.
 For a small, local lawn care business, it’s probably best for you to focus on local and state grants unless you have a notably unique and innovative aspect to your business.

 READ MORE: Boost by Jobber is a $100,000 grant program, built to help launch, grow, and strengthen small home service businesses at every stage.
-Apply now!
+Learn more about the program and the 2021 winners!

 While you should research grants in your town or city to find out what they offer, some potential grants may include: